Don’t Believe Companies That Guarantee They Can “Delete Negative Search Results.”

 With that in mind, it’s understandable why companies like Yelp, whose business exists solely from users online reviews, would be hesitant to take a softer stance towards removing negative reviews upon request.

-The gist of the above information is that Yelp isn’t interested in taking sides in factual disputes and most likely won’t delete bad reviews based on two opposing claims.
+Digging into the Yelp FAQ confirms that Yelp isn’t interested in taking sides in factual disputes and most likely won’t delete bad reviews based on two opposing claims.
 Be prepared to have a court order if Yelp disagrees with your definition of “defamatory.”

 Every site on the internet plays by the same rules laid out by the CDA 230.